 First, the syntax of the virt-install command changed in RHEL 6, and I was still using the RHEL 5 command.
 Rather than complaining, RHEL 6 would guess what it thought I meant.
 Here's the wrong command:

-virt-install -n server -r 512 -w bridge=virbr0 \
+virt-install -n server -r 512 -w bridge=virbr0 \The -f/-s options says to create an image file the is 10GB.

 -f /var/lib/libvirt/images/server.img -s 10